Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Experiments and Discussion

 \subsection{Experimental Setup}

-The training process involved a total of 400\,000 timesteps, where each timestep represented one second of driving time.
-Model evaluation was performed every 10\,000 timesteps, with each evaluation period lasting one episode, i.e., one drive cycle.
+The training process involves a total of 200\,000 timesteps, where each timestep represents one second of driving time.
+Model evaluation was performed every one episode, with each episode corresponding to one drive cycle.
 The final model for testing was selected based on the highest return achieved during evaluation.
-All experiments were conducted on a desktop computer equipped with an AMD Ryzen 9 5950X CPU and an NVIDIA GeForce RTX 3080 Ti GPU\@.
+The source code of the algorithm is available at \url{https://github.com/xujinming01/TD3AQ}.